BornaSepic/Tic-Tac-Toe/README.md

   SDLC phase: Testing Phase
 - Security: integrate static code analysis (SAST) tools into the Cl pipeline

-  This includes using SAST tools for static code analysis, incorporating security checks in the build and deployment stages, and regularly updating dependencies to patch vulnerabilities.
-Security should be a continuous consideration throughout the SDLC.
+  This includes using SAST tools for static code analysis.
+I implemented in the workflow thebfollowing security checks: gitleaks for hardcoded secrets, SonarCloudScan and SnykScan.
+For SonarCloudScan and SnykScan I created tokens, as variables to grant access.

   SDLC phase: Implementation and Testing Phase